IRTF-HRPC/drafts/draft-political.md

 Research Question
 =================

 Are protocols political?
-If so, should the politics of protocols need to be taken into account in their development process?
+If so, does the politics of protocols need to be taken into account in their development process?

 Technology and Politics: a review of literature and community positions
 =======================================================================

-In 1993 the Computer Professionals for Social Responsibility stated that 'the Internet should meet public interest objectives', similarly {{RFC3935}} states that 'The Internet isn't value-neutral, and neither is the IETF.'.
-Ethics and the Internet was already a topic of an RFC by the IAB in 1989 {{RFC1097}}.
-Nonetheless there has been a recent uptick in discussions around the impact of Internet protocols on human rights {{RFC8280}} in the IETF and more general about the impact of technology on society in the public debate.
+In 1993, the Computer Professionals for Social Responsibility stated that 'the Internet should meet public interest objectives'.
+Similarly, {{RFC3935}} states that the '...
+Internet isn't value-neutral, and neither is the IETF.'
+Ethics and the Internet was already a topic of an RFC by the Internet Architecture Board (IAB) in 1989 {{RFC1097}}.
+Nonetheless, there has been a recent uptick in discussions around the impact of Internet protocols on human rights {{RFC8280}} in the IETF and more generally about the impact of technology on society in the public debate.

-This document aims to provide an overview of the spectrum of different positions that have been observed in the IETF and IRTF community, during participatory observation, through 39 interviews with members of the community, the Human Rights Protocol Considerations Research Group mailinglist and during and after the Technical Plenary on Protocols and Human Rights during IETF98.
+This document aims to provide an overview of different positions that have been observed in the IETF and IRTF community, during participatory observation, through 39 interviews with members of the community, the Human Rights Protocol Considerations Research Group mailinglist and during and after the Technical Plenary on Protocols and Human Rights during IETF98.
 Without judging them on their internal or external consistency they are represented here, where possible we sought to engage with academic literature on this topic.

 ## Technology is value neutral